Selling0 views · 2 answers

 Sold Score

-YoY Fair Chance of Selling
+YoY Good Chance of Selling

 Pending ratio